pas3rr/Stack-The-Flags/logged-in.md

-This information is interesting for us to craft a burp request to see if we are on the correct vectors /api/login with a post request will be the URL to call the api
+This information is interesting for us to craft a burp request to see if we are on the correct vectors /api/login with a post request to call the api

 ```
 POST